Bubblegram imaging: X-ray crystallography

-X-ray crystallography is one of the essential components in bubblegram imaging as it is the process of how X-ray radiation is used to identify structures and surfaces of specimens.
-The electromagnetic radiation emitted is from the charged electrons being controlled to reveal the patterns formed by the protein.

 X-ray crystallography is a tool that can identify the structure of a crystal at the molecular and atomic levels; by using electromagnetic radiation, in specific X-ray beams.
 Within the process of X-ray crystallography, clouds of electrons form, and these clouds have the equivalent wavelength of X-ray radiation.
 This is why the light scattered by the electrons is called "diffraction".
 Electron diffraction, are patterns formed from electron beams that help locate the atoms in the crystal structure.
 Electron beams are streams of electricity-charged electrons that are being deflected, charged at, and collide with each other to create the patterns needed. electrons that play a huge role in resulting the (further explain diffraction) After determining the atoms they can then analyze the density of the electrons to map the protein structure with the Fourier transformation calculation.
 The Fourier transformation is the calculation that must be used as it calculates the frequencies present in the structure with the Fourier transformation calculation.
 The Fourier transformation is the calculation that must be used, as it calculates the frequencies present in the function or experiment.
 These calculations are usually done with computers since their software can be programmed to find the solution.

-A lot of steps go into successfully viewing molecular-level layouts, which is why the bubblegram imaging technique is so useful, because it uses x-ray crystallography along with 3D computer reconstruction to produce accurate images that will continue improving the research and medicinal fields.